Rampion Wind Farm: Rampion 2

 Rampion 2 is a proposed second wind farm to the immediate south west of the current Rampion installation.
 Plans include larger wind turbines compared with the first Rampion wind farm, expected to stand up to 325 m above the highest tide and producing up to 1,200 MW of power.
 If plans are approved construction could start in 2027, and the site could be operational by 2030.

 In September 2023, the Planning Inspectorate accepted the application for examination.

 On 4 April 2025, Rampion 2 was granted development consent by the Secretary of State for Energy Security and Net Zero.

+Rampion 2 did not secure a CfD to supply electricity during the January 2026 auction round 7 ("AR7").